-In 2014, a former corporate executive wrote that “change management is the new requirement for leadership success.”1 The demand for key decision-makers who are willing and capable of tackling change management is at an all-time high thanks to organizations’ shrinking competitive advantages.
+In 2014, a former corporate executive wrote that “change management is the new requirement for leadership success.”1 The demand for key decision-makers who are willing and capable of tackling the change agent role is at an all-time high thanks to organizations’ shrinking competitive advantages.

 Business leaders today need the circular vision to see around, beneath, and beyond the obvious to drive changes that improve performance, increase profits, or otherwise contribute to sustained growth and success.